AbrishDev/abrham-desalegn/README.md

 - 📝 Writing Words, Compiling Code
 - 🎯 Goal : To be a better Developer
 - 📫 How to reach me : **abrhamdesalegn760@gmail.com**
-- 💌 Fun Facts :
-    - Loves food but can't' cook 🐼
-    - Overthinks thinking to not to overthink 🙂
 <br>

 ## Contact Me